 The meal might not be free, but your ticket to the top of the Stratosphere Tower will be.
 Alternatively, consider happy hour at Level 107 Lounge.
 You'll get the great views for free along with some impressive drink specials and food deals.Continue to 17 of 20 below.

 See the Lake of Dreams at Wynn Las Vegas

 This unique lake (surrounded by a 130-foot human-made mountain), serves as Steve Wynn's unique performance space.
 The surreal Lake of Dreams performance is family-friendly and features a singing frog, dancing flowers, and more.
 To see the show for free, head down to the patio of the Wynn's bar, Parasol Down, to take a look.
 If you plan on sitting, you might have to buy a drink, but otherwise, you can stand off to the side and wait for the talking frog to show up.
 If you need a romantic nightcap, this lends itself to a special conversation or a long evening of chit-chat.

 18 of 20

 Walk Through the Grand Canal Shoppes at the Venetian

 You can spend a lot of time at the Grand Canal Shoppes at the Venetian Hotel without ever spending any money.
-Take a long walk though the corridors of this mall, watch the gondolas go past or sit in the square and listen to the music.
+Take a long walk through the corridors of this mall, watch the gondolas go past or sit in the square and listen to the music.
 You can, however, have a cheap meal at the food court that shouldn’t set you back too much, or try the food at Cañonita, an affordable Mexican restaurant.
-Each of these places have items on their menu that will not leave you searching for the ATM.
+Each of these places has items on their menu that will not leave you searching for the ATM.

 19 of 20